Carpal Tunnel Syndrome Treatment In Bellevue, WA

 Get treated for wrist pain due to carpal tunnel by award winning Bellevue chiropractic doctors.

-The era of technology and smartphone has had side effect of causing wrist pain.
+The era of technology and smartphones has had the side effects of causing wrist pain.
 This happens due to repetitive tasks with our hands and fingers, which exposes us to musculoskeletal disorders or carpal tunnel.

-Statistics show the carpal tunnel is so common the prevalence rate can range from 2.7% up to 5.8%.
-That means that around 3% to 6% of the general population can actually develop this problem.
+Statistics show the carpal tunnel is so common that the prevalence rate can range from 2.7% to 5.8%.
+That means that around 3% to 6% of the general population can develop this problem.

 Alleviate your wrist pain due to carpal tunnel

 What Is Carpal Tunnel?

 Carpal tunnel is a medical condition categorized as a musculoskeletal disorder.
 It can cause a prickling sensation in the arms and hands, often accompanied by numbness and pain.